-Not to mention that the police fails to get rid of police officers and law enforcement officials terminated for police misconduct for good.
+Not to mention that the police fail to get rid of police officers and law enforcement officials are terminated for police misconduct for good.
 A recent report by The Washington Times revealed that nearly 25% of police officers fired for police misconduct have been reinstated in the past decade.

-What if the LAPD decides to hire one of those police officers fired for police violence, wrongful deaths and other police misconduct offences to conduct “community policing” in Harvard Park or anywhere else in the L.A.?
+What if the LAPD decides to hire one of those police officers fired for police violence, wrongful deaths, and other police misconduct offenses to conduct “community policing” in Harvard Park or anywhere else in L.A.?

 An outrageous report from earlier this year indicated that Los Angeles would have to borrow up to $70 million to settle its costly lawsuits against grieving families whose loved ones were killed in police brutality, and other victims of police misconduct.